arivera12/OneLine/README.md

 These actions are just methods were we decide what sub actions and/or sub tasks perform before or after any task.

+These actions and tasks should be chained between them.

 Take note that OneLine may use open source libraries to achieve resolving tasks more easier and faster.

 ## Known Random Issues